andreww5au/PaSD-client/README.md

 media converter from fibre to 100baseT, and a commercial ethernet (100baseT) to serial bridge, which accepts a TCP connection to port 5000 from any client (or UDP packets to port 5000), and translates traffic on the serial port to/from the network.
-For the final version, the media converter and ethernet-serial bridge could be merged into a single custom-designed board.
+For the final version, the media converter and RFC 2217 ethernet-serial bridge could be merged into a single custom-designed board.

 The local MCCS simply opens a TCP connection to the given IP address (depending on the station number, set via DIP switches in the FNDH) and sends and receives bytes in the Modbus ASCII packet format.

-The microcontroller in the FNDH forwards these packets directly to a multidrop serial bus, to which all of the SMARTboxes are connected as Modbus slave devices, each with a unique station address.
-The FNDH microcontroller also sits (logically, if not physically) on the same multidrop serial bus, and acts as a Modbus slave device with a fixed station address, allowing 48VDC power to the each of the 28 SMARTbox ports to be turned on and off.
+The microcontroller in the FNDH forwards these packets directly to a multidrop serial bus, to which all the SMARTboxes are connected as Modbus slave devices, each with a unique station address.
+The FNDH microcontroller also sits (logically, if not physically) on the same multidrop serial bus, and acts as a Modbus slave device with a fixed station address (101), allowing 48VDC power to each of the 28 SMARTbox ports to be turned on and off.

 ## Low-level API